-In the fast-paced professional environments of today’s world, there is perhaps no other perceptive employee more coveted by companies than those who possess a multitude of skills, talents and capabilities.
-Now, more so then ever, those who have a diverse understanding of the various aspects of business operations and the ability to preform a variety of different tasks are being rewarded for the versatility they bring to organizations.
+In the fast-paced professional environments of today’s world, there is perhaps no other perceptive employee more coveted by companies than those who possess a multitude of skills, talents, and capabilities.
+Now, more so than ever, those who have a diverse understanding of the various aspects of business operations and the ability to perform a variety of different tasks are being rewarded for the versatility they bring to organizations.
 Additionally, those who are well-rounded professionals are more prepared to explore entrepreneurial endeavors if they so choose.
-While it is certain that each of us will have a dominate area of expertise, it can be extremely beneficial to work on developing various skills from the five organizational departments we examined above (administration, accounting, marketing and advertising, production, & sales).
+While it is certain that each of us will have a dominant area of expertise, it can be extremely beneficial to work on developing various skills from the five organizational departments we examined above (administration, accounting, marketing and advertising, production, & sales).

 To truly become the CEO of yourself, one thing you’ll have to do is improve your self-management skills.
 Depending upon the individual, this may mean learning how to push through the inevitable setbacks that naturally come with professional development or discovering how to more appropriately manage time.
 For every individual, however, it’ll be vitally important to increase their levels of self-awareness so that they can monitor progress and alter strategies when they aren’t getting the results they desire.
 Fortunately, by taking up a meditation practice and developing mindfulness, each of us can become substantially better at managing ourselves.

 Committing to Lifelong Education & Growth: